Finding the best online English classes for adults

 We understand that desire.
 Here at the Weaver School, we're constantly evaluating new research and teaching methods for our English courses, keeping track of what is showing results and how our students can improve even faster.

-The English language may not be the most difficult language in the world, but the core of all of our students' success is still their hard work.
+The English language is not the most difficult language in the world, and the core of all of our students' success is their hard work.

-We put together comprehensive learning programs for language students from start to finish so that you don't have to do it yourself.
-You just have to follow your teacher's instructions and put in the necessary work on your own.
+We put together comprehensive learning programs for language students from start to finish so that you don't have to do it alone.
+If you follow our instructions and put in the necessary work on your own, you can reach the English fluency level you need.

 Join us